-In March 2018, the Board of Directors suspended the payment of dividends on Common Stock.
+In March 2018, the Board of Directors suspended the payment of dividends on our Common Stock.
 The Board of Directors also suspended the quarterly dividends on shares of our Series A Preferred Stock, Series B Preferred Stock and Series D Preferred Stock, beginning with the three months ended December 31, 2018.
 Dividends were suspended to retain cash flow to pay operating expenses and reduce debt.
 On November 3, 2021, common stockholders of the Company voted to amend the Charter to remove the cumulative dividend rights of the Series A Preferred Stock and Series B Preferred Stock.
-Additionally, as the Company has failed to pay cash dividends on the outstanding Series D Preferred Stock, the annual dividend rate on the Series D Preferred Stock has increased to 10.75% commencing on the first day after the first missed quarterly payment, January 1, 2019.
-Commencing on September 21, 2023, the Series D Preferred Holders are entitled to cumulative cash dividends at an annual dividend rate of 12.75% increased by 2% of the liquidation preference per annum on each subsequent anniversary thereafter, subject to a maximum annual dividend rate of 16%, including the 2% default rate.
+Additionally, as the Company has failed to pay cash dividends on the outstanding Series D Preferred Stock, the annual dividend rate on the Series D Preferred Stock increased to 10.75% commencing on the first day after the first missed quarterly payment, January 1, 2019, and will continue increasing until such time as the Company has paid all accumulated and unpaid dividends on the Series D Preferred Stock in full, subject to a maximum annual dividend rate of 16%, including the 2% default rate.
+Commencing on September 21, 2023, the Series D Preferred Holders were entitled to cumulative cash dividends at an annual dividend rate of 12.75%.
+At September 21, 2024, the annual dividend rate increased by 2% of the liquidation preference per annum to 14.75%.